ibalejandro/ai_labs_hex_ai/README.md

 ### Usage
 This section is specific for the teacher of the AI course at Universidad EAFIT.

+1. Copy the file named **"Agente_AlejandroS_AlejandroC"** to the folder where your Jupyter Notebook file is.

-1. In your Jupyter Notebook file, add the following line to your imports on the top.
+2. In your Jupyter Notebook file, add the following line to your imports on the top.

     ```ssh
     from Agente_AlejandroS_AlejandroC import AgenteAlejandroSAlejandroC
     ```

-2. Instantiate the variable which is going to be the agent.
+3. Then, instantiate the variable which is going to be the agent.
 It is crucial to instantiate it before the game starts, because that one instance is going to be used during the whole game.
 Like this:

     ```ssh
     agente = AgenteAlejandroSAlejandroC()